ainamti/Recipe-Analysis/README.md

-# Recipe and Ratings Analysis
+# Assesing the Healthiness of Recipes and Predicting its Calories
 Name: Ankita Inamti

 ## Introduction